bencan1a/space_hulk_game/memory-bank/activeContext.md

 - **Code Simplification**: Removed validation methods that relied on non-existent hooks
 - **Test Approach**: Created a mock-based test approach that verifies core functionality without initializing the actual SpaceHulkGame class
 - **Successful Testing**: All tests now pass successfully
+- **CrewAI Syntax Fixes**:
+  - Added proper YAML file loading in the `__init__` method
+  - Renamed agent methods to match their YAML configuration counterparts (switched from snake_case to PascalCase)
+  - Renamed task methods to match their YAML configuration counterparts (switched from snake_case to PascalCase)
+  - Added logging to track execution flow and aid in debugging
+  - Fixed input handling to work with both 'game' and 'prompt' input keys
+  - Removed unreachable code causing potential confusion

 ## Immediate Next Steps